chetanc97/deep-hindi-rap/README.md

 ### deep-hindi-rap
-Following this amazing blog post by  [Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) m this is a deep learning rap model which attempts to rap like a Hinid rapper .Models are trained to understand about text  - we input the model with a short series of words/characters from real rap lyrics.
+Following this amazing blog post by  [Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) m this is a deep learning rap model which attempts to rap like a Hindi rapper .Models are trained to understand about text  - we input the model with a short series of words/characters from real rap lyrics.
 The current network uses Bidirectional LSTM units .

 ### Future work